biiuug/Labyrinth-of-Polygons-/README.md

 # Labyrinth of Polygons

-A mobile tower defense game where you have the build towers to create a maze to stop invaders from leaving your labyrinth.
+Labyrinth of Polygons is a mobile tower defense game.
+Players design a maze by building defensive towers to stop invaders from leaving your labyrinth.

 ## Functional Requirements: